How much does it cost to move interstate?

 As a starting point, budget $2,600 - $5,900 for your interstate move.

-Start researching interstate removalists months prior to your move so you're not making rushed decisions at the last minute and to ensure you've organised and locked in all of the extras you need with your move that we've covered here.
+Start with a plan of your move giving time parameters and then researching interstate removalists months prior to your move so you're not making rushed decisions at the last minute and to ensure you've organised and locked in all of the extras you need with your move that we've covered here.